Unity Plugin (UP) & API

 However, the functionalities presented in the video are on par with the current version of machinations.io

 Nodes have 4 Trigger Modes, according to which Resources get redistributed.

 Set the Trigger Mode of a Node in its Functional menu, under Trigger.

 A Node in a Machinations diagram can be in one of 4 different Trigger Modes:

 - Automatic – fires every Step.
 All automatic Nodes fire simultaneously

 - On Enabling – fires only once, immediately after you click the Run button

 Interactive Nodes fire after being clicked when the next Step begins.
 This may make it seem as if the Node didn’t receive the input or that there’s a delay.

 Interactive Nodes are only clickable during Interactive Play.
-During Quick Plays, they are treated as passive Nodes.
+During Batch Plays, they are treated as passive Nodes.

 🔧 Here are 3 examples of Trigger Modes, and their actions (or lack thereof).

 - In the Push example, the Blue, Orange, Green and Red Pools are set to push a Resource at any Step their Trigger Mode is met

 - In the Pull example, the 4 coloured Pools are set to pull a Resource at any Step their Trigger Mode is met.